 The Workplace Accessibility Tax Incentive (WATI), introduced in the 1998 Ontario Budget, provides a deduction in respect of qualifying expenditures incurred after July 1, 1998.
+The 2004 Ontario Budget announced that the WATI would expire for eligible expenditures incurred after December 31, 2004.
 The WATI can only be claimed once on a particular qualifying expenditure and is in addition to other deductions available for income tax purposes in respect of the qualifying expenditures.
 The amount of the WATI for a corporation or partnership of which the corporation is a member, during a particular taxation year is the total of:

-- 1. The expenditures incurred to provide the support services of a sign language interpreter, an intervenor, a note-taker, a reader or an attendant, during a job interview in Ontario. - 2.
-Qualifying expenditures up to a maximum of \$50,000 per qualifying employee, other than the qualified expenditures included in the amount determined under paragraph 1 above.
+- 1. The expenditures incurred to provide the support services of a sign language interpreter, an intervenor, a note-taker, a reader or an attendant, during a job interview in Ontario; and - Qualifying expenditures up to a maximum of \$50,000 per qualifying employee, other than the qualified expenditures included in the amount determined under paragraph 1 above.

 The maximum of \$50,000 per qualified employee is reduced by any qualified expenditures incurred in a prior taxation year, in respect of the qualifying employee which were included in determining a WATI deduction in that prior year.
 Corporations with allocation to other jurisdictions are entitled to "gross-up" the WATI to ensure that the full benefit of the deduction is realized.
 A corporation or partnership making a WATI deduction must keep as part of their books and records a copy of the certificate or relevant documentation on which the corporation is relying in claiming that the employee is a qualifying individual.